 Now that glyphosate is on the Prop 65 carcinogen list, activists and city officials have increased support for discontinuing or banning the use of glyphosate, all around the world.
-With 1 out of 2 males and 1 out of 3 females expected to get cancer in America today, and the health care costs skyrocketing beyond our government resources, it makes no sense to continue to spray a carcinogenic chemical on our food crops, playgrounds, sidewalks, parks and back yards.
+With 1 out of 2 males and 1 out of 3 females expected to get cancer in America today, and the health care costs skyrocketing beyond our government resources, it makes no sense to continue to spray a carcinogenic chemical on our food crops, playgrounds, sidewalks, parks, and back yards.
 None.

 With this new listing, it has not been determined that all products that contain glyphosate will have to be labeled, however, that decision will be left to the companies who manufacture the products based on assessments of exposure and citizens who chose to hold them accountable.
 OEHHA will first need to set an NSRL (The No Significant Risk Level ) such as the proposed 1100 micrograms per day.
-If a company (with more than 10 employees) make a product which contains glyphosate levels which exceed the NSRL exposure they will have to label their products sold in California.
+If a company (with more than 10 employees) makes a product that contains glyphosate levels that exceed the NSRL exposure they will have to label their products sold in California.
 There are issues with the assessment, however, for instance, it was set for a 150-pound adult, and does not take into consideration a fetus or baby, or the cumulative effect during the day to other products as well such as backyard spraying or other foods or beverages.
-It also does not take into consideration bioaccumulation of the chemical into the bone marrow and organs.
+It also does not take into consideration the bioaccumulation of the chemical into the bone marrow and organs.

-Manufacturers can be held to account for the bioaccumulation and labeling, however, by citizens, universities or scientists who do their own testing and file a complaint.
+Manufacturers can be held to account for the bioaccumulation and labeling, however, by citizens, universities, or scientists who do their own testing and file a complaint.
 If the company is then found to be violating the law, they can be fined up to $2,500 per day

 , per product.
 A lawyer is not necessary.